-Small buildings, single-family houses, and one to three storey buildings with a footprint of up to 600 square metres fall under Part 9 of the B.C.
+Small buildings, single-family houses, and 1-3 storey buildings with a footprint of 600 square meters fall under Part 9 of the B.C.
 Building Code and VBBL.
-These small building projects tend to have project teams commensurate with the size of the building with fewer resources or energy modelling expertise.
+These small building projects tend to have project teams commensurate with the size of building with fewer resources or energy modeling expertise.
 Because of this, the City of Vancouver has not yet set energy use and GHG emissions performance targets for these types of projects.